OGRECave/ogre/BuildingOgre.md

 ### Linux

-On linux you additionally need the following system headers to build the GL & GLES2 RenderSystems (command for Ubuntu):
+On linux you additionally need the following system headers to build the GL, GL3+, GLES2 & Vulkan RenderSystems (command for Ubuntu):

-    sudo apt-get install libgles2-mesa-dev
+    sudo apt-get install libgles2-mesa-dev libvulkan-dev glslang-dev

 furthermore we recommend installing the following optional packages

     sudo apt-get install libsdl2-dev libxt-dev libxaw7-dev doxygen

-these will enable input handling in the SampleBrowser and building the documentation.
+these will enable input handling in the SampleBrowser, the X11 ConfigDialog and allow building the documentation.

 ### Essential dependencies